- Degree Overview

-Prerequisites: Except in unusual circumstances students admitted to the program are expected to have completed at least 15 credit hours in psychology before starting the graduate program.
-Although there are no specific undergraduate course prerequisites for program entry, students without coursework in the following areas will likely be at a disadvantage when taking some of the required courses: (1) tests and measurement, (2) statistics, (3) human physiology or physiological psychology, and (4) abnormal psychology.
-Students without preparation in these areas may be asked by their instructors to complete some remedial activity prior to enrolling in the graduate course (e.g., reading an undergraduate text or taking an undergraduate course).
+Prerequisites: All applicants must have a bachelor's degree from an accredited institution.
+You do not need to major in Psychology to apply; however, except in unusual circumstances, students admitted to the program are expected to have completed at least 15 credit hours in psychology prior to admission.
+Graduate courses will assume basic understanding in key areas.
+Students without preparation in these areas may be asked by their instructors to complete remedial activity prior to enrolling in the graduate course (e.g., reading an undergraduate text or taking an undergraduate course):

 International Students English Proficiency Requirements: International applicants must take the Test of English as a Foreign Language (TOEFL) unless student has a Bachelor's degree from a predominantly English-speaking country (check here for the official list).
-International applicants must have a minimum total score of 86 on the internet-based test (the following iBT subscore minimums must also be met: Writing-18, Listening-14, Speaking-18, Reading-19).
+International applicants must have a minimum total score of 86 on the internet-based test (subscore minimums must also be met: Writing-18, Listening-14, Speaking-18, Reading-19).
 Additionally, applicants must meet Purdue eligibility standards for admission detailed here.
 For more information, visit the International Admissions Website.